-11-1 General
+11-1.
+General.

-All hunters must check in through TELETRAC and report game harvest.
-The automated TELETRAC Hunter Control System (545-8387) is the primary method to check into an area and report harvest.
-The back-up Hunter Control System is a 24-hour answering machine that will be used if the automated TELETRAC system is inoperative.
-Only touch-tone or cellular telephones may be used to connect to the automated TELETRAC Hunter Control system.
-Do not call the Military Police Desk to check in to an area.
+All hunters must check-in and checkout through iSportsman and report all harvested game.
+The iSportsman website (https://ftbenning.isportsman.net/) or phone number 866-401-1448) are the primary methods to check into an area and report harvest.
+The back-up Hunter Control System is a 24-hour answering machine (545-8387) that will be used if the iSportsman system is inoperative.
+Do not call Range Division or the Military Police Desk to check into an area.